-Custom budget CDN for Iconify API
+Custom budget CDN

 This tutorial is a part of Iconify API hosting instructions.

 What is CDN?
 CDN is short for content delivery network.
 It is set of servers spread out across the globe, that deliver content to visitor as fast as possible.
 AnyCast DNS connects visitors to the closest server.

 This tutorial is intended to be used if you are setting up your custom Iconify API and want to take advantage of CDN.

 This tutorial is intended for stateless CDN.

 Stateless means every request does not depend on previous request, so if visitor is connected to different edge server than he visited before, it wouldn't make any difference.

 Iconify API is stateless.
 It does not allow visitors to store anything, it does not track anything, it does not send any cookies.
 There is no central server and each API server works separately from other servers.

 First, you need to create multiple origin servers in various parts of the world.